hiiamboris/red-cli-gitlab-mirror/mockups/parse/README.md

 1. In FILE mode, it matches full file text against the RULE and returns 0 if RULE fully covers the file, or 1 if not.
+   (useful to check if file follows a certain structure)

    If COLLECT option is provided, collected tokens (if any) are also printed to the console.
+   (useful to gather info from the file)

+   If WRITE option is provided, and RULE changes the input, file contents is also written back to the file.
+   (useful to modify the file)

 2. In LINE mode, it splits text into lines, then matches RULE against every line.

    If COLLECT option is provided, it prints result collected from ALL lines.
+   (useful to gather info from a file that is line-oriented)

+   If WRITE option is provided, and RULE changes at least one line, file contents is written back to the file and no output is made.
+   (useful to modify a file that is line-oriented)

-   If not, it prints each line that matches the RULE.
+   Otherwise, it prints each line that matches the RULE.
+   (useful to filter the lines)

 Examples: